kurron/docker-nomad/README.md

 `docker-compose up` will launch the image, proving it built correctly.
 For everyday use, run `./nomad.sh`.

 ##Development Mode
-You can run `./nomad-dual.sh` to star a Nomad agent in both client and server mode.
+You can run `./nomad-dual.sh` to start a Nomad agent in both client and server mode.
 This will allow you to test your Nomad scripts without setting up an actual Nomad cluster.

 #Troubleshooting